OpenSpace/OpenSpace/support/types/README.md

 ### topicId

-`topicId` is the unique identifier of the topic, this must match the identifier defined in `server.cpp`.
+`topicId` is the unique identifier of the topic.
+It must match the identifier defined in `server.cpp`.
 This identifier is used by the API to select which topic to start.

 ### topicPayload